kolbasa/cordova-plugin-apkupdater/README.md

 It offers two modes for downloading the installation file.

 * Download and install the complete update at once.
-* Download the update piece by piece in the background and then ask the user to install it at a later time.
+* Download the update slowly in the background and then ask the user to install it at a later time.

 &#128073; **[DEMO APP](https://github.com/kolbasa/cordova-plugin-apkupdater-demo)** &#128072;

+If you have any problems or suggestions, just [write to me](https://github.com/kolbasa/cordova-plugin-apkupdater/issues).
+I actively maintain the plugin and will take care of it.

 ## Plugin Requirements